Pashaei-DPR/ML_fautl_detection/README.md

-# dataset_ventilation_fan
+# Ventilation Fan Fault Detection
 this is dataset of ventialtion fan